We are not supporting this browser

 The bottom line

-Baby poo is par for the course when it comes to being a parent.
+Baby poo is just one of those things you get used to dealing with when it comes to being a parent.
 But whether it’s understanding your baby’s first poo, or guiding them through the potty training process, remember that you know your baby better than anyone.
 Just take things one day at a time and follow your baby’s lead.

 Join the C&G baby club today